Students sitting on the third floor of the Student Center studying and having conversations.

 • Graduate within 150% of the normal time length of your program.

-The Office of Student Financial Aid conducts an annual SAP review of student academic records after spring grades are posted.
+The Financial Aid Office conducts an annual SAP review of student academic records after spring grades are posted.
 Academic eligibility for financial aid in the summer term and upcoming academic year are assessed at that time.
-Students who have not met SAP standards are notified via Montclair State student email and NEST by early July of each year.
-There is no ability to appeal for Summer financial aid eligibility.
+Students who have not met SAP standards are notified via Montclair State student email and NEST in June of each year.
+There is no ability to appeal for summer financial aid eligibility.
 However, appeal instructions for the approaching fall term are made available to impacted students on NEST annually.

 If you are not meeting SAP and are NOT taking classes in the fall, but will take classes in the spring, please contact our office once you have registered for the spring to have your SAP status evaluated.

 No exceptions will be made for late appeals.
-Students will be notified of their review outcome in early August.
 Financial Aid Appeals Committee decisions are final.
 Please check NEST for updates.

-Affected students will be emailed appeal instructions.
-As of 2020-21, appeals will only be accepted electronically through NEST > StudentForms.
+Students not passing one or more of the above SAP standards will be sent appeal instructions via Montclair State University email and NEST.
+Appeals will only be accepted electronically through NEST > StudentForms.
 Appeals will NOT be accepted in person, by fax, postal mail or email otherwise.

 1. In detail, what factors contributed to you falling below satisfactory academic progress this past academic year?